LiZeLim/Portfolio/README.md

 # Guide

+## Update
+Repository had to be reset due to some issues.

 This is the first iteration of my portfolio.
 This was built with [Next.js](https://nextjs.org/).
 I'm always learning, working and updating on new things, so there will be more iterations to this portfolio coming.

 ## Installation